Question and answer details

 Islam does attempt to deal with all aspects of life, but at the practical level we must realize that that is not always possible today.
 Many of the laws in Muslim countries conflict with Islamic Law (Shari`ah), and where Muslims are a minority they cannot always apply Shari`ah.

 Still, we must strive to live in accordance with God’s laws as best we can.
 It should remain our ultimate goal as a Muslim Ummah (nation) to establish justice and live by the Shari`ah.
-The lives of the Prophet Muhammad (peace and blessings be upon him) and his Companions can give us guidance and inspiration, but when questions arise on how to deal with certain situations, Muslims should turn to someone educated in Islamic fiqh (jurisprudence) for answers.
+The lives of the Prophet Muhammad (peace be upon him) and his Companions can give us guidance and inspiration, but when questions arise on how to deal with certain situations, Muslims should turn to someone educated in Islamic fiqh (jurisprudence) for answers.
 There are many books written that discuss the basics of an Islamic society.

 I hope this and the provided links answer your question satisfactorily.